Schrausser/ConsoleApp_References/paper.md

 ([2025](https://doi.org/10.1007/978-3-662-69359-9_693)).

 (1.6.) *Fisher* $Z$-transformation (Fisher,
-[1915](https://doi.org/10.2307/2331838)), to adjust the distri-bution of *product moment* correlation coefficients $r$ to a *normal* distribution in order to perform valid significance tests, inter-esting discussions on the topic are given by Hjelm and Norris ([1962](http://www.jstor.org/stable/20156574)), Mendoza ([1993](https://doi.org/10.1007/BF02294830)), Bond and Richardson
+[1915](https://doi.org/10.2307/2331838)), to adjust the distribution of *product moment* correlation coefficients $r$ to a *normal* distribution in order to perform valid significance tests, interesting discussions on the topic are given by Hjelm and Norris ([1962](http://www.jstor.org/stable/20156574)), Mendoza ([1993](https://doi.org/10.1007/BF02294830)), Bond and Richardson